Ski Review : Home arrow Ski Reviews arrow Volkl arrow Volkl Grizzly 2010

 Volkl Grizzly 2010

-Written by Ski Review Guest on 01/14 at 05:07 AM
+Written by Ski Review Guest on 01/14

 I have also read the reviews.
 I tried the Grizzly last year in the 165 and 170.
 I am 5’ 8” and about 175 lbs.
 I ski North east pa also; mostly Elk Mt.
 I purchased a pair of the 170’s and don’t have any issues with them.
 The 165 had a shorter radius but for me the 170 was more stable at speed so that is why I bought them.
 I skied a snow storm a few weeks ago and they were great in the powder.
 They are also great on ice.
 I have been skiing since I was 5 and am in my 40’s.
 I do ski agressive and this ski likes speed and will go through anything.
 I think that if you are of atheltic build you should not have any issues.
 This is my fourth pair of Volkls.
 I also ski an Atomic D2 race sl.
 The Grizzly is my choice for most conditions we see here.
 I have tried the AC 50/40 and did not care for them.
 I am interested in trying the 30 with the wide ride this years ski.
 The 50 for me was like riding a plank.
+I skied Elk last sunday and had a blast on the slalom run with this great ski.
+This ski will attack an ice patch as if it were not even there and remains very responsive.
+Joe

 Volkl Grizzly 2010

-Written by Ski Review Guest on 02/12 at 12:50 AM
+Written by Ski Review Guest on 02/11

 I got my pair of Grizzly last November and they have been my favorit since.
 My old 5 star supersport is parkt in the garage.
 I’m 170 lbs and the stiffnes is perfect for me.
 It works in powder as well as ice.
 This ski will never be the weakes link.